FachrulCH/instagram-auto-kepo/README.md

 # Robot Framework for Instagram
-## Dummy project to learn how to use RobotFramework
+This repository contain  Dummy project to learn how to use RobotFramework in mobile app

 ### Use Case
 - Searching people to follow and auto like top post